ashuc29/yousicianPlaybook/README.md

 # Replace 'yousicianPlaybook' with the actual name of the unzipped folder
 cd path/to/yousicianPlaybook

--   Install all dependencies: The below command reads your package.json file and installs all the necessary packages from dependencies (like React, Lucide) and devDependencies (like Tailwind, Playwright).
+-   Install all dependencies: The below command reads your package.json file and installs all the necessary packages from dependencies (like React, Lucide) and devDependencies (like Tailwind).

 `npm install`
 -   Run the React application: This will start the development server.